- What is the meaning of life?

 - Why the Catholic faith?

 God continually calls us into a relationship with Him.
 This journey begins through baptism and lasts throughout our lives.
 One common way of being in communion with the Catholic Church is through the Rite of Christian Initiation of Adults (RCIA) or Rite of Christian Initiation of Youths (RCIY).
-Start your inquiry process by clicking on the buttons below.

 Frequently Asked Questions (FAQs) on RCIA